When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 Any holiday taken during the Covid-19 pandemic may be subject to change and with little or no notice of that change.
 As the past months have proven no-one can predict the situation from one week to the next, however, we will do our very best to gauge the best response to any new developments.
 New restrictions or guidelines might affect where we eat out, which accommodation we can stay in, and potentially transport arrangements if the numbers in vehicles are restricted.

 Cortina has excellent train and bus links.
 Rome2Rio is a useful site which gives a map and overall picture of how the local public transport network links up and who to book with.
-Local trains and buses to reach Cortina can be found at www.sad.it and trains from the UK to Dobbiaco can be sourced here.
+Local trains and buses to reach Cortina can be found at www.sad.it and trains from the UK to Dobbiaco can be sourced here and then a bus taken to Cortina where we meet.

 The closest airports are Venice in Italy and Innsbruck in Austria.